-Hundreds of new homes, including integrated affordable and social housing, will be constructed at Noarlunga Downs as part of a major master-planned development bordering the South Adelaide Football Club complex.
+Hundreds of new homes will be constructed at Noarlunga Downs as part of a major master-planned development bordering the South Adelaide Football Club complex.

 600 homes will be delivered across two land parcels to the east and west of Lovelock Drive in what will be a significant infill project to transform approximately 22 hectares of under-utilised space into a burgeoning new community, close to key amenities.